 Contact our repetitive strain injury claims solicitors today

 If you are suffering from a repetitive strain injury because of conditions at your place of work, contact our specialist personal injury team today.
-They are based across our Edinburgh, Glasgow and Dundee offices, with our Dundee team covering Aberdeen and the North of Scotland.
+They are based across our Glasgow, Edinburgh, Perth and Dundee offices, with our Dundee team covering Aberdeen and the North of Scotland.

 Our solicitors will discuss your claim with you and will explain clearly and concisely how we can move your case forward.
 We will always be upfront about how likely your claim is to succeed, any costs involved and also whether we can offer to work on a no-win, no-fee basis.